bayfrontmedia/bones/docs/usage/console.md

 # Return as JSON
 php bones container:list --json

+# Put Bones into maintenance mode
+php bones down
+# Comma-separated IP's to allow
+php bones down --allow=1.1.1.1,2.2.2.2
+# Message to be returned
+php bones down --message=Message to be returned

 # List all event subscriptions
 php bones event:list
 # Subscriptions can be returned for specific events